weleoka/crssb/README.md

 PHPUnit tests can be found by running the /test/config.php with PHPUnit.

 Please give feedback on any improvements that you would like to see.
-And report bugs to me@eee.se!
+And report bugs to me@eee.se!!!!

 License